 Email completed applications to Water Conservation.

 Applications are generally processed within 10 business days.
-Rebates will be processed in the order of which they are received.
-Funds are limited.
-Rebates will be processed until funds are depleted.
+Please note, funds are limited, and rebates will be processed until funds are depleted.